codingbaobao/React-TorDetection/README.md

 `yarn global add nodemon`
 `yarn install`
 `cd client && yarn install`
-Now, you can start the server by command `yarn dev` in the root directory.
+Now, you can start the server by command in the root directory
+`yarn dev`
 # Modify
-You may define your own python script running parameters on [here](server.js#L26)
+You may define your own python script and parameters: [here](server.js#L26)
-Also, you need to change the table title in order to fit your output json [table title](client/src/components/Home/table.js)
+Also, you need to change the table title to fit your output: [table title](client/src/components/Home/table.js)

 # TODO
 * limit the upload file type